figaw/praqma.com/_posts/2014-06-18-GiJeLi-tool-stack-howto.md

 GiJeLi is a word made up as a contraction of `Gi`t, `Je`kyll and `Li`quid

-This post is a description on how to get the tool-stack up and running on your local machine.
+This post is a description on how to get the toolstack up and running on your local machine.
 It's intentionally kept short.
 For more lecture on the subject you can visit [Jekyll home](http://jekyllrb.com/) or read the intro at [Jekyll bootstrap](http://jekyllbootstrap.com/lessons/jekyll-introduction.html).